Books about Mental Illness & Mental Health

 Maybe You Should Talk to Someone by Lori Gottlieb

-I read this book in a few short days after finding out I would be interviewing Lori Gottlieb for a local charity event.
+I read this non-fiction book in a few short days after finding out I would be interviewing Lori Gottlieb for a local charity event.
 I was so intrigued by the concept of a therapist talking about her own experience in therapy and how it relates to her clients.

 It was fascinating and filled with insight that is relevant to how we all live our lives and how we relate to the community around us.
 Lori was a pleasure to interview and I can’t wait to read whatever she writes next.